 In recent years there has been an explosion of the “nano-cube” phenomenon (setup of small aquariums), the breeding of the mosses, which are the ideal complement for the realization of these aquariums and the substrate ideal for breeding these invertebrates.
 The realization of these aquatic microcosms is easy to realize, within reach of all pockets, space and capacity of aquarists.
 There are rare aquarium mosses also for you.

 When you think of moss in the aquarium, these are two names that immediately come to mind:

 This group of plants never produces flowers or seeds.
-Mosses do not have any ‘vascular tissue’ to transport water and nutrients (sugars, salts), but the leaf surface of the plant is also used: in nature mosses are always found in proximity of water, emerged and submerged.
+Mosses do not have any ‘vascular tissue’ to transport water and nutrients (sugars, salts), but the leaf surface of the plant is also used: in nature mosses are always found in the proximity of water, emerging and submerged.

 The families and genera of mosses that are cultivated in aquariology belong mainly to the families of

 Many other species are found in nature but at the moment there are few and uncertain classifications and news of adaptability to submerged cultivation.
 The different species of moss can be catalogued according to the characteristics of the sporophyte that contains the spores.
 They can also be distinguished through a microscopic observation of the structure of stems and leaves (called phyllodes).

 The mosses have no roots but rhizomes that are also used to absorb water, but above all to anchor themselves to the substratum.
 Given the importance of the leaves for transporting water and nutrients, these are so delicate that they must be preserved as much as possible from drying.